FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 1. Update TDD-Workflow.md with final script details
 2. Update README.md with any additional information
 3. Create a quick reference card as TDD-QuickRef.md in the .aiwork directory
+4. Create a configuration guide as TDD-Configuration.md explaining all settings in scripts\TDDConfig.psd1
-4. Ensure all examples and instructions are accurate
+5. Ensure all examples and instructions are accurate
+6. Include information about customizing the workflow through configuration settings
 ```

 **Verification:**
 - Review all documentation for accuracy and completeness
 - Verify quick reference card covers all essential commands
+- Check configuration guide explains all settings clearly
-- Check examples work as described
+- Test examples work as described
-- Ensure documentation is user-friendly
+- Ensure documentation is user-friendly and explains how to customize the workflow